 Khamis Mushayt (Abha)

-Asir, with its capital at Abha, is mainly a highland province and includes the entire area of southwest Saudi Arabia till the Yemen border.
-Full day excursion with a visit to Mount Souda, Khamis Mushayt, and Hamsan Village.
-We first stop at the top of Mount Souda, located in the Hejaz Mountains.
-We continue to Khamis Mushayt, an industrial city about 25 km east of Abha.
-The city's antique silver market is its chief tourist draw.
-Afterwards stop at Bin Hamsan Traditional Village on the outskirts of town, an imaginative development consisting of a stone tower and buildings; including a museum that is replica of an Asir home two decades ago, an auditorium, a traditional restaurant and a gift shop.
-Lunch at a local restaurant in Bin Himsan Al Habala, the location of the first cable car in Asir, is named after an old village located on a steep 400 meter cliff made famous by the people of Al Habala.
-The inhabitants lived in stone dwelling clinging to the cliff-face for the security and safety found in the rock walls.
-So sheer was the Cliffside that the villagers --men and women-- lowered themselves down into ravine on ropes.
+Asir is a highland province that encompasses the entire southwest Saudi Arabia all the way to the Yemen border.
+A full day excursion takes you to Mount Souda, Khamis Mushayt, and Hamsan Village.
+The first stop will be to the top of Mount Souda, located in the Hejaz Mountains.
+Continue on to Khamis Mushayt, an industrial city about 25 km east of Abha.
+The city's antique silver market is its biggest tourist draw.
+The last stop will be to Bin Hamsan Traditional Village, located on the outskirts of town.
+This village is an imaginative development that consists of a stone tower, a museum that is a replica of an Asir home from two decades ago, an auditorium, a traditional restaurant and a gift shop.
+Lunch will be at a local restaurant in Bin Himsan Al Habala, the location of the first cable car in Asir.
+It is named after an old village located on a steep 400-meter (1,312 ft) cliff made famous by the people of Al Habala.
+The inhabitants here lived in stone dwellings that clung to the cliff-face for the security and safety found in the rock walls.
+The cliff side is so sheer that the villagers - both men and women - lowered themselves down into the ravine on ropes.
 (B,L,D)